anbox-cloud/discourse-docs/howto/aar/configure.md

 The [Anbox Application Registry (AAR)](https://discourse.ubuntu.com/t/application-registry/17761) uses a certificate-based authentication system that uses TLS server and client certificates to establish a trusted connection between the AAR and AMS.

 AAR and AMS must exchange certificates to set up a trust relation.
-The recommended way to do this is with Juju, but it is also possible to do it manually.
+The recommended way to do this is with Juju.
+If you are using the Anbox Cloud Appliance, however, you must register the clients manually.

 ## Register an instance using Juju (recommended)

-Use [Juju relations](https://jaas.ai/docs/relations) to register an instance with the AAR.
+If you are running a full Anbox Cloud deployment, use [Juju relations](https://jaas.ai/docs/relations) to register an instance with the AAR.

 To register an instance as a client, use the following command: